Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

 In this section, we formulate our adversarial online learning framework for approximation algorithms.
 We then give an overview of Blackwell approachability~\citep{blackwell1956analog}, an important technical tool that we use in this paper.
-We also provide a brief recap of a few definitions and results concerning maximization of submodular functions, a canonical application for demonstrating our techniques.